amchen0725/codeceptjs_tests/readme.md

 ## Test Execution

-1. cd into the root of the repo
+1. Cd into the root of the repo
-2. run tests using command:
+2. Run tests using command:
    ```
    npm run test
    OR
    npx codeceptjs run --steps
    ```
-3. after running, the report show on report folder.
+3. After running, the report show on report folder.
 Using command `allure serve report` to view allure report.

 Note: If you want to see html report, please run tests with command `npx codeceptjs run --reporter mochawesome`.
 The html report show on `mochawesome-report` folder.